pankajkumar47/weatherApp/README.md

 # weatherApp
-It is a node js app that combined with html,css and javascript to display wether in the browser.
+The backend of this webapp is built using Node.js and front end is with HTML, CSS. it fetches the wether data from a weather api and presents the data elegeantly.